 I took a look at the US Patent and Trademark Office, and performed a trademark search on their Trademark Electronic Search System (TESS).

 There are some limits to their search system.
 I received 13143 results while looking for “air,” but some of them were instances where “air” was part of some larger word, like “Crosstainer.”

 But, there are also terms in there like:

 Just Add Air, and

 Fresh Squeezed Air.

-It is possible for more than one business to own a trademark to be used in commerce, based upon the classification of use.
+More than one business can own a trademark to be used in commerce, based upon the classification of use.
 Going through the first 1,000 or so results, I found 5 uses of “Air” by itself, as a trademark

 1) The Compagne Des Arts del la Table trademarked “Air” for non electric cutlery (forks and knives).